AdobeDocs/experience-manager-65.fr-FR/help/assets/asset-templates.md

    ![chlimage_1-117](assets/chlimage_1-322.png)

 1. Click **[!UICONTROL Preview]** on the toolbar to preview all the changes.
 Click **[!UICONTROL Done]** to save the editing changes to the collateral.

    >[!NOTE]
    >
-   >Les icônes Aperçu et Terminé sont activées uniquement lorsqu’il ne manque aucune icône aux champs d’image modifiables dans le document.
+   >Les options Prévisualisation et Terminé ne sont activées que si les champs d’image modifiables dans la documentation ne comportent pas d’icônes manquantes.
 If there are missing icons in your collateral, it is because [!DNL Experience Manager] is unable to resolve the images in the [!DNL InDesign] template.
 Usually, [!DNL Experience Manager] is unable to resolve images in the following cases:
    >
-   >    * Images are not embedded in the underlying [!DNL InDesign] template.
+   >* Images are not embedded in the underlying [!DNL InDesign] template.
-   >    * Les images sont liées à partir du système de fichiers local.
+   >* Les images sont liées à partir du système de fichiers local.
    >
    >To enable [!DNL Experience Manager] to resolve images, do the following:
    >
-   >    * Embed images while creating [!DNL InDesign] templates (See [About links and embedded graphics](https://helpx.adobe.com/fr/indesign/using/graphics-links.html)).
+   >* Embed images while creating [!DNL InDesign] templates (See [About links and embedded graphics](https://helpx.adobe.com/fr/indesign/using/graphics-links.html)).
-   >    * Mount [!DNL Experience Manager] to your local file system, and then map missing icons with existing assets in [!DNL Experience Manager].
+   >* Mount [!DNL Experience Manager] to your local file system, and then map missing icons with existing assets in [!DNL Experience Manager].
    >
-   >For more information around working with [!DNL InDesign] documents, see [Best Practices for Working with InDesign Documents in Experience Manager](https://helpx.adobe.com/experience-manager/kb/best-practices-idd-docs-aem.html).
+   >For more information around working with [!DNL InDesign] documents, see [best practices to work with InDesign documents in Experience Manager](https://helpx.adobe.com/experience-manager/kb/best-practices-idd-docs-aem.html).

 1. Pour générer un rendu PDF pour la brochure, sélectionnez l’option Acrobat dans la boîte de dialogue, puis cliquez sur **[!UICONTROL Continuer]**.
 1. Le document est créé dans le dossier où vous avez commencé.
 Pour afficher les rendus, ouvrez le document et choisissez **[!UICONTROL Rendus]** dans la liste de navigation globale.